Homestead Survival Site

 Many hens will start cackling when they’re getting ready to lay an egg.
 This usually prompts the entire flock to encourage her with their “egg song”.
 It may continue until the task is complete and can become deafening.

 Living in an area with irritable neighbors or noise regulations, you need chickens that are on the quieter side.
 While no chickens are ever going to be completely quiet, there are some breeds known to be a little less noisy.
-Today we’ll look at 9 quieter chicken breeds for urban homesteaders to choose from.
+Today we'll look at some quieter chicken breeds for urban homesteaders to choose from.

-Here are the contenders (in alphabetical order)
+Here are the contenders (in alphabetical order):

 Australorp